debraysimon/thingpark-global-sim/docs/orphans/dmug-add-mixed-mode-destinations.md

 - The cellular AS routing profile must be opened in edit mode.

+&nbsp;

 1. In the AS routing profile frame, select **Mixed** from the **Mode** list.

-    -\> The AS routing profile panel appears with mixed mode configuration.
+    -\&gt; The AS routing profile panel appears with mixed mode configuration.

 2. Apply [Adding a message mode destination](dmug-add-message-mode-destination) from step 2, then [Adding a     direct IP mode destination](dmug-add-direct-ip-mode-destination)